 Move to paperless started years before

 We knew the move was coming, so I started scanning documents well in advance.
-Six months later I estimate I turned around 10 percent of the total paper pile into digital documents.
+Six months later I estimate I turned around 10 percent of the total pile into digital documents.
+The process is far slower than you might expect.
+And even if you take care, some scans have to be done two or three times.
 At this rate it could take four years to reach my paperless target.